 The reliability is a crucial aspect here.
 Imagine you’re carrying some expensive camera equipment.
 The least thing you can afford is for water to get inside your backpack.
 The best submersible backpacks on the market are made by brands that know a thing or two about durability of products.
 One thing to keep in mind: since these waterproof zippers are expensive and high tech, these submersible backpacks most often feature only one big zipper that opens and closes the main compartment.
 Some products in this review feature further pockets inside, some others have pockets on the outside to hold essentials.
 These pockets outside the main compartment are not waterproof.
 Let’s take a look now at some of the best submersible backpacks on the market in 2021.

 The main compartment can hold a 15″ laptop or your camera equipment.
 Padded shoulder straps and a removable waist belt provide great comfort.
-On the outside the Patagonia Stormsurge Pack 30L features two gear straps to attach a fly rod or some other gear.
+On the outside the Patagonia Guidewater Backpack 29L features two gear straps to attach a fly rod or some other gear.
 On top of that you can attach more gear using the external lashing options.
-The zippered outside pocket can hold essentials that you need quick access to (this pocket is not waterproof).
+A new feature of the reworked backpack is the internal organizer pocket that can also be attached to the external lash points.
+A neat, little feature.

 The Filson Backpack Dry Bag is the right choice for you if you are looking for a waterproof fully submersible backpack that still offers a high degree of versatility.
 The centred, clear zippered pocket comes in handy, for example if you want to carry a fishing license that you can show without taking it out of the pocket.
 The zippered pocket on the side can hold a small water bottle.
 Both of these outside pockets are not waterproof.